Jean Piveteau

 Jean Piveteau (23 September 1899 – 7 March 1991) was a distinguished French vertebrate paleontologist.
 He was elected to the French Academy of Sciences in 1956 and served as the institute's president in 1973.

+Legacy

+Two genera of Triassic fish, the actinopterygian Piveteaunotus and the actinistian Piveteauia, and a genus of Middle Jurassic theropod dinosaur, Piveteausaurus, are named in his honor.